ECtHR - Hoti v. Croatia

 Decision & Reasoning

-Para 115: Moreover, in the Court’s view, the applicant’s case should be distinguished from cases concerning “settled migrants” as this notion has been used in the Court’s case-law, namely, persons who had already been formally granted a right of residence in a host country and where a subsequent withdrawal of that right, with a possibility of expulsion, was found to constitute an interference with his or her right to respect for private and/or family life within the meaning of Article 8, which needed to be justified under the second paragraph of Article 8
+The Court noted that the applicant’s case should be distinguished from cases concerning “settled migrants”, namely persons who had already been formally granted a right of residence in a host country and where a subsequent withdrawal of that right was found to constitute an interference with the right to respect for private and/or family life.
+[115]

-Para 117: The applicant’s situation is rather a specific situation of a stateless migrant who complains that the uncertainty of his situation and the impossibility to regularise his residence status in Croatia following his almost forty-year, at times regular and constantly tolerated, stay in Croatia adversely affects his private life under Article 8 of the Convention.
-The instant case thus concerns the issues of the respect for the applicant’s private life and immigration lato sensu, both of which have to be understood in the context of the complex circumstances of the dissolution of the former SFRY.
+The applicant’s situation is specifically of a stateless migrant who complains that the uncertainty of his situation and the impossibility to regularise his residence status in Croatia (where he had been staying for almost 40 years) adversely affects his private life under Article 8 ECHR [117].
+His situation occurs in the context of the complex circumstances of the dissolution of the former SFRY.

-Para 126: At the same time, the applicant’s residence status in Croatia is uncertain as it depends on one-year extensions of his residence permit on humanitarian grounds, dependent on him providing a valid travel document, a condition which the applicant considers impossible for him to meet as he is stateless, or obtaining the discretionary consent of the Ministry for his stay, which has not been exercised consistently (see paragraphs 49 and 55‑56 above).
-Moreover, although nominally available to him, the applicant’s prospect of finding employment is de facto hampered without a regularisation of his residence status.
-He is therefore unemployed and survives by helping out on the farms in the Novska area (see paragraphs 43 and 48 above), which undoubtedly adversely affects the prospect of him securing normal health insurance or pension rights (see paragraph 99 above).
-In these circumstances, particularly in view of the applicant’s advanced age and fact that he has lived in Croatia for almost forty years without having any formal or de facto link with any other country, the Court accepts that the uncertainty of his residence status has adverse repercussions on his private life.
+Moreover, the applicant’s prospect of finding employment is hampered without a regularisation of his residence status, which undoubtedly adversely affects the prospect securing health insurance or pension rights.
+In these circumstances, particularly in view of the applicant’s advanced age and fact that he has lived in Croatia for almost forty years without having any formal or de facto link with any other country, the Court accepted that the uncertainty of his residence status has adverse repercussions on his private life.
+[126]

 Outcome